Police: Automated license plate system alerts authorities to stolen vehicle

 Two Greensboro men were arrested after a newly installed system alerted authorities to a stolen vehicle.
-The men are disputing the charges, saying they were renting the car at the time of the stop.
+One of the men disputes the charges, claiming they were renting the car at the time of the stop.

 The Troutman Police Department reported that Ray Allen Simmons, 41, and Douglas Wade Pegram, 39, both of Greensboro, have been charged after a stop.
 Simmons was charged with two counts of possession of stolen goods and one count each of possession of heroin, larceny of a motor vehicle and altering/destroying/stealing evidence of criminal conduct, $32,500 bond, Troutman Police Department and Iredell County Sheriff’s Office.
 Pegram was charged with possession of heroin, and possession of methamphetamine and failure to appear.
 A magistrate set bond at $32,500 for Simmons and $14,000 for Pegram.